Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Pistoleros of Santa Rose Story.md

 			*Selfish
 			*Tries to get what he wants, no matter the cost *Relationship with main cast
-			*Goes directly against rest of the cast in their arcs *Story arc
+			*Goes directly against rest of the cast in their themes *Story arc
 			*Train robbery arc (fifth and final main quest) *Synopsis
-			*Live is worth living your way, even if others don't see or want it
+			*Life is worth living your way, even if others don't see or want it

 ## Side cast
 	*Important main quest characters